MarvinMoore/postureBreak/README.md

 This bot uses the Discord API to monitor and make request to users.
 The bot listens for !start and !stop.
+Timer is customizable in the source code, for 5 minutes the code would look like "(5* time.Minute)"
 Usage: "go build postureBreak.go" "postureBreak.exe -t <bot token>" "!start"